-Smithsonian Institution, Red Deer College, Universidad de Costa Rica, Connecticut College, Institute for Field Research
+Smithsonian National Museum of Natural History, Red Deer College, Universidad de Costa Rica, Connecticut College, Institute for Field Research

 Dr. Carrie Dennett, Dr. Larry Steinbrenner, Dr. Silvia Salgado González